Ant2boss/MGE/README.md

 MGEngine / V 1.0.2 / 12.07.2020. / C++ / Windows only

-[1.0.1] Fixed shape sizes, so that they are actually correct

-[1.0.2] Removed FONT keyword from method names, made it so clicking with the mouse stops the >> operator from canvas, made it so you can change specific buttons in GUI_ButtonList

 *Note: The Code you are provided with is very simple to look at, that means that there are probably alot of oversights*

 *Documentation coming soon!!!*